 Show the edges

 Offset papers by a few millimeters so the layers are visible.
-If every edge lines up, the stack can look accidental.
+If every edge lines up, the stack can look accidental; if every edge is torn, the stack can look nervous.

-A blank card, pale memo, or vellum panel gives the page somewhere to breathe and somewhere to write.
+A blank card, pale memo, or translucent paper panel gives the page a place for handwriting, captions, dates, and later rereading.

 Repeat one detail

-Repeat a color, shape, or paper texture once.
-Repetition makes mixed papers feel chosen.
+Repeat a color, shape, or paper texture once or twice.
+Repetition makes mixed papers feel chosen instead of rescued from the floor.

 What To Avoid

-Fix it by adding the writing card early.
-If there is no place to write, the page is not ready.
+Add the writing card early.
+Without a place to date, caption, or explain the memory, the page is decorated but not ready.

-Fix it by changing scale: large base, medium pattern, small accent.
+Change the scale: large base, medium pattern, small accent.
+Unequal footprints establish who leads and who supports.

 Practice Page

-- Minute 1: Pick two solid colors, one quiet pattern, one bold pattern, and one neutral card.
+- Pull: Two solids, one mixer pattern, one bold pattern, and one neutral writing card.

-- Minute 2: Choose the mood color and place it as the largest base layer.
+- Place: Put the mood color down as the largest base layer.

-Sage rectangle, cream grid paper, small floral strip, torn ivory memo card, clay tab.
-Write: "I saved this little paper because the colors felt like today."
+Sage rectangle, cream ledger paper, cropped floral strip, torn ivory memo card, clay tab.
+Write: "I saved this paper because the green looked like the walk home."

 Final Thought